sflavelle/writing/scratchpad/sr-ba-crossover.md

 Undyne heard her, and grinned.
 "Yep!
 Monsters are all sorts, but the one thing we got in common is magic.
 Made of the stuff.
 Not this gross flesh and blood stuff humans have."

 "That explains all the varied appearances," she told the guard.
 "Never seen anything like it."

+Undyne blinked.
+“So wait…” she spun around to face Lily.
+“Why didn’t you freak when you ran into me?”

 Eventually she was ushered into an apartment building, Undyne handling the keycard, and in the common space she guided the inkling to a massive corner couch, where she joined (paling slightly) a sentient skeleton in a hoodie laying across some of the opposite side, and a sunflower *thing* in a pot on a table closer to the inkling.
 Both were focused on the television sitting against the opposing corner of the room, though they eyed Lily as Undyne guided her to sit.